-Recently Issued Accounting Pronouncements: In May 2011, the Financial Accounting Standards Board ("FASB") issued guidance to amend certain measurement and disclosure requirements related to fair value measurements to improve consistency with international reporting standards.
-This guidance is effective prospectively for annual reporting periods beginning after December 15, 2011, and is applicable to the Plan's year ended December 31, 2012.
-The Plan is currently evaluating this guidance, but does not expect its adoption will have a material effect on the financial statements.
+Recently Adopted Accounting Pronouncements: Effective January 1, 2012, the Plan adopted Financial Accounting Standards Board ("FASB") authoritative guidance to amend certain measurement and disclosure requirements related to fair value measurements to improve consistency with international reporting standards.
+This guidance did not have a material impact on the Plan's financial statements.

-Other recent accounting pronouncements issued by the FASB (including technical corrections to the FASB's Accounting Standards Codification), and the American Institute of Certified Public Accountants did not, or are not, expected to have a material effect on the Plan's net assets available for benefits or changes in net assets available for benefits.
+Recently Issued Accounting Pronouncements: Other recent accounting pronouncements issued by the FASB (including technical corrections to the FASB's Accounting Standards Codification), and the American Institute of Certified Public

+Accountants did not, or are not, expected to have a material effect on the Plan's net assets available for benefits or changes in net assets available for benefits.